 Now, if you ran a pool and nobody joined, it doesn’t necessarily mean you are a friendless weirdo.
 But you may be faced with the hard realization that not all of your friends are sports fans, and they may be only being polite when the pretend to listen to your harangue about the designated hitter rule.

 Either way, the only thing more pathetic than starting a pool nobody joins is to join one of those public pools because you are in fact a friendless weirdo.

 Wait, I take that back.
 The most pathetic thing is to be that busy-body bitch at your office who complains to HR about your office pool because “it’s technically gambling.”
 And why is it always that same bitch who is the one trying to get everybody to go in together on Powerball tickets?

 Myth #2) People Who Win These Pools Watch A Lot Of College Basketball

 That’s a complete pantload, because outside of March, nobody watches college basketball anymore.
-If there’s a guy in your pool who says he watched a lot of Albany Great Dames basketball this year, and he doesn’t live in Albany or isn’t an Albany alum, he’s a goddamned liar.
+If there’s a guy in your pool who says he watched a lot of Wofford basketball this year, and he doesn’t live in South Carolina or is a Wofford, he’s a goddamned liar.

 I’m a monstrous sports fan living in the heart of basketball-crazy B1G Ten country, and even I will admit that college basketball is a solid third sports-viewing option behind the NHL and the NBA.
 Purdue University is in my back yard, I know for a fact the number of Boilermaker games I’ve watched this year can be counted on the fingers of one hand.